phptech0000/slim-cms/README.md

  - php: ^7.0

 ## If You Need Help
-Please submit all issues and questions using GitHub issues and I will try to help you :)
+If you have problems using or install system, please write in new issue or email(andrey@avgz.net), and I will try to help you

 ## License
 The SlimCMS platform is free software distributed under the terms of the [MIT license](http://opensource.org/licenses/MIT).